Jollywatt/typst-fletcher/src/paths.typ

 /// Get the position, velocity, and acceleration of a point on a path,
 /// parametrised either by length or segment number.
 #let point-on-path(
-  path,
+  /// Dictionary including the unit length `ctx.length`
+  /// for converting lengths into CeTZ units. ctx, path,
   /// Specify the point by its length along the path (in CeTZ units),
   /// or by its position along the path as a ratio of its total length.